wicsp/wicsp.github.io/content/posts/Use $ as the inline delimiters in hugo&katex.md

 ---
 When using KaTeX, the default delimiters for inline math are `\(` and `\)`.
 And due to the markdown rendering engine, you need to use `\\(` and `\\)` actually when writing blog posts, which can be cumbersome.
 For example, to write `\(\alpha\)`, you need to write `\\(\alpha\\)` in your markdown file.

-In additon to that, when you write some multi-line math, you need to use `\\\\` to start a new line.

 To make it more convenient, some additional adjustments can provide a more complete support for LaTeX features we need.

 First, find the `renderMathInElement` function in your blog theme files, it's usually in the `layouts/partials/vendor.html`, You can find it by searching for `renderMathInElement`.